SAG-AFTRA: Composition

 SAG-AFTRA has a diverse membership consisting of actors, announcers, broadcast journalists, dancers, disc jockeys, news writers, news editors, program hosts, puppeteers, recording artists, singers, stunt performers, voice-over artists, and other media professionals.

 Membership in SAG-AFTRA is considered a rite of passage for new performers and media professionals.
 It is often procured after getting hired for their first job in a studio that has a collective bargaining agreement with the union.
 SAG-AFTRA work is considered to be substantially more prestigious than non-union jobs.
-Due to the size and influence of the union, most major media firms have a collective bargaining agreement with SAG-AFTRA through the Association of Motion Picture and Television Producers.
+Due to the size and influence of the union, most major media firms have a collective bargaining agreement with SAG-AFTRA through the Alliance of Motion Picture and Television Producers.
 Studios that have signed a collective bargaining agreement with SAG-AFTRA are not closed shops but are generally required to give preference to union members when hiring.

 Nearly all professional actors working for medium or large-scale American media firms are union members.
 According to SAG-AFTRA's Department of Labor records since its founding, around a third of the union's total membership has consistently been considered "withdrawn", "suspended", or otherwise not categorized as "active" members.
 These members are ineligible to vote in the union.
 In April 2014, "Honorable withdrawals" constituted the largest portion of these, at 20% of the total membership, or 46,934 members; "suspended payment" members were the second-largest, at 14%, or 33,422 members, with the merged union using a classification scheme carried over from the Screen Actors Guild, rather than the one previously used by AFTRA.

 Factions

 The union is perceived as having two factions.
 The larger faction ("United for Strength") says it is focused on creating job opportunities for members.
 A second faction ("Membership First") has criticized the current administration for being too quick and soft when it comes to negotiations with studios.
+The two factions joined to create a unity slate and endorse the re-election of Fran Drescher as the union's president in 2023.
+The unity slate called "The Coalition" elected Sean Astin as president in 2025.